siimon/prom-client/README.md

   buckets: client.exponentialBuckets(1, 2, 5), //Create 5 buckets, starting on 1 and with a factor of 2
 });
 ```

-The content-type prometheus expects is also exported as a constant, both on the
-`register` and from the main file of this project, called `contentType`.

 ### Garbage Collection Metrics